 Stateside Foods Ltd Gender Pay Reporting

-The information below is based on the reporting date of the 5th April 2022.
+The information below is based on the snapshot of data for the 5th April 2022, reporting date of 5th April 2023.

 Stateside Foods Ltd is an equal pay employer.
 All employees are paid the same rate for doing the same job.
 There is no difference between the rates paid to men and women.

 The overall reason for the gap is likely to be an under-representation of women at senior levels.

 Actions over the years have kept our gender pay gap to a lower level; however, we are aware that we need to do more to help reduce the gap and ensure we are leading a positive change.

 Of the 272 employee’s in the lower quartile 137 are male and 135 are female.
 This means 50.37% are male and 49.63% are female.

 Of the 272 employee’s in the lower middle quartile 204 are male and 68 are female.
 This means 75% are male and 25% are female.